jepasq/backup-prog/README.md

 The execution creates two log files :
 * One in the `/tmp` directory;
 * The second, in the execution directory, called `backup_prog.log`.

+## Texinfo manual

+Manual in *textinfo* format can be found in `manual/` directory.
+You can test it or read ot in PDF format using `texi2pdf` command line tool.
+To be able to use it, on arch, you must install the **core/texinfo** package.

+	texi2pdf BackupProg.texinfo

+You can then open the *BackupProg.pdf* file using `okular` or `evince`.